Before You Buy Another AI Tool, Answer These 12 Questions

 But you do need to:

-- Help pick a first use case
+- Help choose a first use case

 - Remove blockers